 These "elements" are principles or inferred operating mechanisms underlying all created things, even the mind

-In my discussion of Akasha or Ether, the first of these five Elements, I relate it to modern scientific conceptions such as the Higgs Field and bosons, sometimes called the "God particle" since it is so elemental.
+In my discussion of Akasha or Ether, the first of these five Elements---fundamental principles organizing the universe, I relate it to modern scientific conceptions such as the Higgs Field and bosons, sometimes called the "God particle" since it is so elemental.

 In my recent book, Biomental Child Development: Perspectives on Psychology and Parenting (2013), I again discuss the Higgs field concept and draw a parallel to "mental space."
 Mental space correlates with the opening of mind and mental processes.
 This is a mentalization of real life experience.
 It is an ecologically valid idea emphasizing the meaningfulness of salient human experience as the “mental” aspect of the biomental person.